MayitoPG/pypackback/README.md

 Notes: When performing a backup, you have the option to download packages from the internet.
 Please note that this requires an internet connection.

-In case of any errors, check the console for details.
+In case of any errors: Check the console for details.